 • Sarahstent.com: This is: “A ministry devoted to gathering together God’s silent warriors, the wives of pastors and ministers of all denominations and cultural backgrounds, as well as their families, for fellowship, support, laughter and prayer.”
 They have a Pastor’s Wives Network which helps pastor’s wives to connect into web sites which could benefit them.

 • Thrivingpastor.org: Focus on the Family has established this special ministry for pastors, ministry leaders and their families.
 They “exist to come alongside each of you as you endeavor to serve the Lord in these most difficult days.”
-Their mission “is to encourage and inspire you and your ministry families with resources and services that can help bring balance to both your personal and professional lives.”
+Their mission “is to encourage and inspire you and your ministry families.
+They provide resources and services that can help bring balance to both your personal and professional lives.”

 • 2equal1.com: This web site uses the most effective venues for ministry —the living rooms of the world.
 With an incredible worldwide network of leaders, you can tap into our powerful in-home courses anywhere from Argentina to Zimbabwe.
 It ministers to families around the world in 90 countries and 30 languages.
-The reason we wanted you to know of this web site is because they have a section titled “Advice Articles” which you can use to minister to others but also, and especially for your own marriage.
+The reason we wanted you to know of this web site is because they have a section titled “Advice Articles.”
+These articles minister to others but also to your own marriage.

 • 20 Ministry Resources to Help Pastors Fight Pornography: This resource list is compiled by the ministry of Preach It, Teach It.
-Within it, you will find links to resources, which can help pastors, both in their marriages as well as in their churches, fight against the sexual assault led by the enemy of our faith to break up marriages and homes.
+Within it, you will find links to resources, which can help pastors in their marriages as well as in their churches, to fight against the sexual assault led by the enemy of our faith to break up marriages and homes.

 • Choosing to Cheat: Who Wins When Family and Work Collide? -written by Andy Stanley, published by Thomas Nelson.
 This book presents a strategic plan for resolving the tension between work and home.
 Written by a pastor himself, you’ll find ways to deal with the busyness that wreaks havoc with the relationships you consider most important.
 Author Andy Stanley confronts us with truth and transparency.
 Just as he had made a commitment in his own life to balance his family time with his work, he encourages us to make similar commitments.
 Every couple, every parent, and every leader needs to read this book and consider the question: Who wins when my family and work collide?

 • Counsel for Pastors’ Wives -written by Diane Langberg, published by Zondervan.
-This book could have been titled, “14 Frequently Asked Questions by Pastors’ Wives” because it is based on 14 letters written by the concerned wives of pastors to Christian counselor, Diane Langberg.
-In this book, Dr Langberg provides prayerful and sound counsel that addresses the hurts of pastors’ wives.
+This book could have been titled, “14 Frequently Asked Questions by Pastors’ Wives.”
+That is because it is based on 14 letters written by the concerned wives of pastors to Christian counselor, Diane Langberg.
+In this book, Dr Langberg provides prayerfully addresses the hurts of pastors’ wives.

 “For many pastoral couples, the challenge of pastoring is one of survival.
-High expectations about the opportunity to provide pastoral leadership and Christian ministry in a congregational setting too often turns to disillusionment and discouragement.
+High expectations to provide pastoral leadership and Christian ministry in a congregational setting too often turns to disillusionment and discouragement.
 Can the experiences really be changed into a positive ministry with real fulfillment?”
-Dr Langberg believes that it is possible to turn that around in her book, and she addresses how to accomplish that goal.
+Dr Langberg believes that it is possible to turn that around.
+In her book she addresses how to accomplish that goal.

 • Heart of a Great Pastor: How to Grow Stronger and Thrive Wherever God Has Planted You -written by H.B.
 London and Neil B Wiseman, published by Regal Books.
-This book is a book that focuses on encouraging pastors and helping them to flourish in the ministry God has given them.
-As they say, “The measure of a great pastor isn’t found in how big the church is, but rather how readily available that pastor is for ministry —regardless of how humble the circumstance.”
-This book helps you as pastors to discover strength in having a mentor, learning how to overcome obstacles and finding yourself “pushed to take risks.
+This book focuses on encouraging pastors.
+It is written to help you to flourish in the ministry God has given you.
+This book helps you as a pastor to discover strength in having a mentor.
+It helps you to learn how to overcome obstacles and find yourself.
 God wants your ministry to blossom right where you’ve been planted.”

-• MISSIONARY MARRIAGE ISSUES: This is a booklet is a PDF that you can download for free, written by Ronald L. Koteskey.
+• MISSIONARY MARRIAGE ISSUES: This is a booklet available as a PDFyou can download for free.
+It is written by Ronald L. Koteskey.
 It centers on the issues in missionary marriages “because married couples living in cultures other than their passport one face some issues that make marriage more difficult than it is for people remaining at ‘home.'”
-This book is written in “short, independent chapters” and can be downloaded without any cost to you.
+This book is written in “short, independent chapters.”
+It can be downloaded without any cost to you.

 • Seven Practices of Effective Ministry -by Andy Stanley, Lane Jones, and Reggie Joiner, published by Multnomah.
 This insightful book speaks to every church leader who yearns for a simpler, more effective approach to ministry.
-It contains a parable about one overwhelmed pastor which is followed by an overview of seven successful team practices, each one developed and applied in a ministry setting.
+It contains a parable about one overwhelmed pastor.
+This is followed by an overview of seven successful team practices.
+Each one developed and applied in a ministry setting.
 The points are reinforced by discussion questions which are relevant, clear and easy.
 The strategic practices are aimed to turn any ministry into a “winning team.”